Xilinx/Vitis_Model_Composer/AIEngine/Examples/AIE_HLS/AIE_HLS_with_interface/README.md

 ## Knowledge nuggets
 :bulb: In Model Composer, you can cosimulate HLS kernels and AI Engine blocks.

-:bulb: The HLS kernel code should have stream, or scalar or vector run-time parameter interfaces.
+:bulb: The argument type for the HLS kernel should be hls::stream.
+The arguments can also be scalar or vector to model run-time parameter interfaces.

-:bulb: To import an HLS kernel, you should write a separate [header file](./src/hls_kernels.h) to declare function signatures and to specify hls::stream directions for HLS functions.
-In this special header file, the function signature is declared the same as in the HLS function definition, except that the input or output direction of a hls::stream data type is qualified using adf::dir::in<T> and adf::dir::out<T>, respectively.
+:bulb: To import an HLS kernel, you need a [header file](./src/hls_kernels.h) to declare the function.

-:bulb: In this example, the datatypes of the AIE kernel blocks do not match with the HLS kernel block and hence, note the usage of the interface block.
-In essence, the interface blocks work as data type converters.

-:warning: Note the need for *extern "C"* in the hls kernel function definition.

 ![](images/screen_shot.png)

 ------------
-Copyright 2020 Xilinx
+Copyright 2022 Xilinx

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.